AlexWorx/ALib-Class-Library/docs/pages/alib_mod_contmono.md

       to either \alib{threads;SharedLock} or <c>void</c>.<br>
       The choice is made in dependence of the inclusion of module \alib_threads_nl.<br>

-With debug-compilations and furthermore compiler symbol \ref ALIB_DEBUG_CRITICAL_SECTIONS set, the integrated lock is automatically attached to the instance of \alib{lang;DbgCriticalSections}
+With debug-compilations and furthermore the compiler-symbol \ref ALIB_DEBUG_CRITICAL_SECTIONS set, the integrated lock is automatically attached to the instance of \alib{lang;DbgCriticalSections}
 that is embedded in the underlying \b StringTree of contained class \alib{files;FTree}.
 With that, (often) assertions are raised in case the instance is used without prior acquisition.<br>